Cornerstone Baptist Church

 7. Those members whose job requires them to miss the business meeting.

-Church Year The church year for administrative and fiscal purposes shall be from January 1 through December 31 of each calendar year.
+The church year for administrative and fiscal purposes shall be from January 1 through December 31 of each calendar year.

 Budget and Finance

 The finance committee is to be responsible for financial planning, budgeting, accounting, and issuing financial reports.
 The finance committee relies on the talents of those who can set up financial procedures, monitor budgets, count money and perform other financial tasks associated with a growing organization.

 The finance committee will consist of the deacon(s), an elected financial chairman, and at least (2) finance committee members.
 The finance committee members shall be nominated by the deacon(s) and approved by the deacon(s) and elder(s) and voted upon and confirmed by the church at a Quarterly Church Conference.
 The committee members shall serve on a one year or longer term.